yankay/scala-tour/scala-tour.md

 ```
 ### Option

 NullException is the most common exception in Java.
-The only way to avoid it is to check null everywhere.Scala provide a Option feature to solve it.
+The only way to avoid it is to check null everywhere.Scala provides an Option feature to solve it.
-This example create a getProperty function, and it would return Option instead of null.
+This example creates a getProperty function, which returns Option instead of null.
-So we do not check null everywhere, getting value from Option is enough.
+We don't need to check null, getting a value from Option is enough.
-Using pattern match is a common way to get value from Option.
-It can also use getOrElse() to set a default value when it's none.
+Using pattern matching is a common way to get the value of Option.
+Use getOrElse() to set a default value when Option is None.
 Another important think is that Option has lots of functions in List, so it can work like a list in most of time.
 Try to add 'osName.foreach(print _)' at last.